-The true benefit to adopting an Angel Retriever goes far beyond the fact that you are getting a dog from the Little Angels Breeding Program – or even that the puppy comes to you started in its training … the true benefit is that we KNOW this dog!
+The true benefit to adopting an Angel Retriever goes far beyond the fact that you are getting a healthy dog from a quality breeding program – or even that the puppy comes to you started in its training … the true benefit is that we KNOW this dog!
 It is certainly wonderful to have trainers available before and after you take your new puppy home – but the best part is that this is the RIGHT puppy for YOU to take home.
-We’ve spent a minimum of 4 months getting to know this puppy – and not just through observation – but through intentional interaction in training sessions and temperament testing.
+We’ve spent months getting to know this puppy – and not just through observation – but through intentional interaction in training sessions and temperament testing.
 Every adopter has a unique hole to fill.
 Look at it like a puzzle piece.
 Every detail that makes your life unique, adds another angle to your missing puzzle piece.
 If you have children under 8 that adds one angle, if you have a cat that adds another, your lifestyle, your personality, and your needs all add new angles.
 You don’t want to squeeze a square peg into a round hole.
 You want a dog who will fit perfectly into that puzzle piece.
 We will not offer you a dog unless we feel strongly that it meets every check box that makes you unique.

 This is a question all adopters should ask their breeders and trainers.
 Puppies are, well … they are puppies.
 Anyone who tries to give you a guarantee on how a dog should behave is actually selling you a robot dressed in dog’s clothing.
 We are matching you with a flesh-and-bone dog who has feelings, a personality, and a mind of their own.
 So, just like the rest of us, they have good days and bad days.
 While we cannot guarantee how your puppy will always behave, we can guarantee that we will never abandon you.
 We will always remain available to support you through training evaluations and advice, whether that be long-distance support or face-to-face training sessions.
 Our Agreement also states that you can exchange your dog for another if it is not suitable.
 But no one wants that to happen.
 The reason we pour so much into our new adopters is because we want our dogs to live happily ever after with their families, and they can’t do that if you aren’t both totally in love with each other!

-We will provide you with a travel planning guide which has directions to our facility, recommended hotels and accommodations, information on flying with your puppy, and fun things to do in San Diego throughout your visit.
+Our recipients can tell us if they prefer to pick their puppy up in California, Texas, or New Hampshire.
+We will provide you with a travel planning guide which has directions to your preferred facility, recommended hotels and accommodations, and information on flying with your puppy since most are traveling long distances.
 Everyone’s travel expenses will be different, and they are the responsibility of each individual adopter.
-Some are coming in on international flights because they live in another country, while others drive through states to get here, or arrive in an Uber from the other side of San Diego.
-We don’t recommend shipping a puppy to you because you don’t learn how to reinforce your puppy’s training, which is a very valuable process.
+Some are coming in on international flights because they live in another country, while others will be driving.

-Everything listed on our Available page is included in your adoption fee.
-You can take as many of our monthly group classes as your heart desires, and there will never be another charge.
-If you wanted private lessons these could be arranged at an additional fee, but we do not find them necessary – it is only an option.
-We will also remain available to you for the lifetime of your dog through email communication and written reports.
-However, if you feel the need for a phone call or Facetime call we charge $1 per minute, for any call that lasts over fifteen minutes each month.
+Everything listed on our OPTIONS page is included in your adoption fee.
+If you have adopted a Kinderpup, Graduate, or Masters, you can take as many of our monthly group classes as your heart desires, and there will never be another charge.
+If you wanted in-person private lessons these are also free up to once a month.
+Preschool adopters have the option to purchase additional sessions a la carte.
+We will also remain available to you for the lifetime of your dog through virtual lessons, text, email communication and written reports.

 This is a question we hear a lot.
 It is one of the major fears new adopters have.
 Remember that we are selecting this puppy for you because it has the right personality and propensities for your unique lifestyle.
 We also have a ‘bonding session’ the very first time you meet your pup.
 This is intentional, designed interaction which gets your puppy focused on you, in a positive way, from the first moment you lay eyes on each other.
 Talk about love at first sight!